-Traditional Good Friday treat, hot cross buns, slightly sweet yeast-leavened buns, spiced with cinnamon, cardamom, nutmeg, allspice, and cloves, and speckled with currants, citron, and orange zest.
+Hot Cross Buns are a traditional Good Friday treat!
+These slightly sweet yeast-leavened buns are spiced with cinnamon and speckled with currants, citron, and orange zest.

 - 1 1/4-ounce package active dry yeast (about 2 1/2 teaspoons)

 - 1/4 cup plus 1 teaspoon granulated white sugar

 - 3 1/4 to 3 1/2 cups all purpose flour

 - 2 teaspoons ground spices (for example, 1/2 teaspoon cardamom, 1/2 teaspoon cinnamon, 1/2 teaspoon allspice, 1/4 teaspoon cloves, 1/4 teaspoon nutmeg)

 - 2 large eggs, room temperature (if taking right out of the fridge, let sit in warm water for a few minutes to take the chill off before using)